wacncontent/CustomizeTool/output/articles/active-directory/active-directory-hybrid-identity-design-considerations-business-needs.md

   - Are your users more mobile and demanding IT to create exceptions into your DMZ to allow different type of traffic to access different resources?
   - Does your company have legacy apps that needed to be published to these modern users but are not easy to rewrite?
   - Does your company need to accomplish all these tasks and bring it under control at the same time?
-- Is your company looking to secure users’ identities and reduce risk by bringing new tools that leverage the expertise of Microsoft’s Azure security expertise on-premises?
+- Is your company looking to secure users' identities and reduce risk by bringing new tools that leverage the expertise of Microsoft's Azure security expertise on-premises?
-- Is your company trying to get rid of the dreaded “external” accounts on premises and move them to the cloud where they are no longer a dormant threat inside your on-premises environment?
+- Is your company trying to get rid of the dreaded "external" accounts on premises and move them to the cloud where they are no longer a dormant threat inside your on-premises environment?

 ## Analyze on-premises identity infrastructure
 Now that you have an idea regarding your company business requirements, you need to evaluate your on-premises identity infrastructure.
 This evaluation is important for defining the technical requirements to integrate your current identity solution to the cloud identity management system.
 Make sure to answer the following questions: